Hamstead Marshall: History

 Hamstead Marshall has three sites of medieval motte-and-bailey castles, all on private land, with one a possible site of Newbury Castle.
 All are registered historic monuments.
 William Marshall, who became Earl of Pembroke, was a loyal knight to four kings: Henry II, Richard I, King John, and Henry III and this is when the Marshall suffix was added to the village.
-The manor house continued to be owned and used by kings and queens throughout the centuries, until it was sold in 1613.

 The village was, from 1620 until the 1980s, the seat of the Earls of Craven.
 William Craven built a mansion there, originally intended as a residence for Charles I's sister, Elizabeth of Bohemia, although she died before construction began.
 It burnt down in 1718.
+In a large field near the church are four sets of gateway pillars, minus the gates or any surrounding remains of buildings.
 The Cravens later expanded a hunting lodge to live in instead, and this still stands, privately occupied, in the centre of Hamstead Park.
 Until the mid-twentieth century the Craven family owned most of the village, but successive sales by the estate put almost all the houses into private ownership by 1980, most of them now owner-occupied.